MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-authentication.md

 1. Create the Domain Controller.
 On one Windows server, install and configure Active Directory Domain Services (AD DS) on a Windows Server.
 For information on how to install and configure AD DS, see [AD DS Role Installation](/windows-server/identity/ad-ds/deploy/install-a-new-windows-server-2012-active-directory-forest--level-200-#ad-ds-role-installation).

-1. On the Domain Controller server, install and configure the following roles:
+1. On the domain controller server, install and configure the following roles:
     - [Network Policy and Access Services (NPS)](../../networking/technologies/nps/nps-top.md).
     - [Active Directory Certificate Services (AD CS)](../../identity/ad-cs/index.yml).
 Install the Certification Authority role service.